Adapting Vision-Language Models for Evaluating World Models: Methodology

 To enable automatic evaluation, we propose \textsc{universe}, an adapted Vision-Language Model (VLM) that serves as a structured evaluator for world model rollouts.
 Formally, it operates as a function: $E: (V, Q) \rightarrow \hat{A}$, where \( V = (o_{t_1}, \dots, o_{t_k}) \in \mathcal{O}^k \) is a sequence of frames from a rollout, \( Q \in \mathcal{L} \) is a natural language question, and \( \hat{A} \in \mathcal{L} \) is the predicted answer.
 Evaluation quality is measured by comparing \( \hat{A} \) to the reference answer \( A \) using semantic similarity metrics.

-\header{Evaluation Protocol} We define two structured recognition tasks: \begin{enumerate*}[label=(\roman*)] \item \emph{\acf{AR}}: Assesses whether generated sequences accurately reflect the effects of agent actions at each timestep; \item \emph{\acf{CR}}: Evaluates whether entities maintain consistent identity and appearance across time. \end{enumerate*} Each task is framed as a visual QA problem: the evaluator receives a sequence of frames and a natural language prompt (binary, multiple-choice, or open-ended), and generates a textual response.
+\header{Evaluation Protocol} We define two structured recognition tasks: \begin{enumerate*}[label=(\roman*)] \item \emph{\acf{AR}}: Assesses whether generated sequences accurately reflect the effects of agent actions given the segment; \item \emph{\acf{CR}}: Evaluates whether entities maintain consistent identity and appearance across time. \end{enumerate*} Each task is framed as a visual QA problem: the evaluator receives a sequence of frames and a natural language prompt (binary, multiple-choice, or open-ended), and generates a textual response.
 Outputs are scored using Exact Match (EM) and ROUGE-F$_1$ (ROUGE), capturing both literal and semantic alignment with the reference answer.
 Metric details are in Appendix~\ref{app:metrics}.

 \header{Dataset Construction} Effective VLM adaptation for rollout evaluation requires a dataset that (i) captures realistic human behavior in interactive environments, and (ii) aligns with prior work in simulated settings to support comparability and reproducibility.
-Additionally, since WHAM -- the world model used in our evaluation -- is trained on \textit{Bleeding Edge}, it is critical that the adaptation dataset match its distribution.
-To satisfy these constraints, we partnered with Ninja Theory and curated a dataset from both internal and public \textit{Bleeding Edge} gameplay recordings, focusing on the \textit{Skygarden} map used in WHAM~\citep{kanervisto2025wham}.
-This dataset provides high visual and behavioral diversity~\citep{pearce2024scaling}, includes a publicly available evaluation split, and is closely aligned with prior work in the domain~\citep{kanervisto2025wham, pearce2024scaling, tot2025adapting, sharma2024toward, devlin2021navigation}, enabling cross-method comparison.
+To satisfy these constraints, we partnered with Ninja Theory and curated a dataset from both internal and public \textit{Bleeding Edge} gameplay recordings, focusing on the \textit{Skygarden} evnironment~\citep{kanervisto2025wham}.
+This dataset provides high visual and behavioral diversity~\citep{pearce2024scaling}, includes a publicly available evaluation split, and is closely aligned with prior work in the domain~\citep{kanervisto2025wham, pearce2024scaling, tot2025adapting, sharma2024toward, devlin2021navigation}, enabling fair comparison.